 Employment opportunities for qualified radiologic technologists exist in hospitals, clinics, physician’s offices, government agencies, equipment manufacturers, research facilities, and colleges and universities.

-The Radiology Program has articulation agreements with The Ohio State University, Franklin University and Muskingum University.
+The Radiology Program has articulation agreements with Franklin University and Muskingum University.
 Students may apply to these institutions for completion of their Bachelor's degree upon graduation from Zane State College with an Associate's of Applied Science in Radiologic Technology.
 For further information, please contact one of the RAD faculty.

 Admission to the Radiology Program is selective.
 For detailed information on the admission procedure and process, please contact the program director.

 Tuesday, July 8 at 10 a.m., Rm.
 210

 Monday, September 8 at 5 p.m., Rm.
 106

 Thursday, October 9 at 4 p.m., Rm.
 208